Work Life Balance In The Veterinary World

 Have a good laugh

 Bad days at the clinic are par for the course.
 You can cut back the stress and pain of those days with a good laugh.
-Find a comedy pod cast to play in the treatment room.
+Find a comedy podcast to play in the treatment room.
 Find a book of jokes and randomly recite one to the team.
+Go see a stand up comedian.
+And yes, even Dad jokes work.

 Take your lunch outside

-Everyday thousands of veterinarians down their sandwiches and salads in-between seeing patience, swapping out bandages, and before prepping for surgery.
+Every day thousands of Veterinarians, Nurses and Technicians down their sandwiches and salads in-between seeing patients, swapping out bandages, and before prepping for surgery.
 They scarf their food down without taking a breath to enjoy what they are doing.
 Stop that.
 You need to take a break; lunch is a perfect conduit for that.
 You need to take thirty minutes or an hour, and adding in a fifteen-minute walk around the block could be exactly what you need to get your head back in the game.
 Plus, the fresh air is a great mood lifter.

 Book a holiday